 The project would reduce the annual operations and maintenance costs for Berth 1 because in the Build Scenario, Nutrien's approximately 22 barges per month would unload at the East Barge Berth.
-Additionally, in the Build Scenario, total loading time is reduced from nine to six hours, a reduction of 50%, which further increases the terminal's productivity.
-The annual operations and maintenance costs for Berth 1 were determined by approximating its size relative to the barge berths this project would reconstruct.
+Future annual operations and maintenance costs for Berth 1 were determined by approximating its size relative to the barge berths this project would reconstruct.